FarmPatterns can cut your workload and improve your profit

-After all, the farm lifestyle is what attracted most of us to farming.
+After all, the farm lifestyle is what keeps most of us farming.
 It sure beats sitting at a desk in an air-conditioned office in the city, paying city prices for fake food and having a lousy work life imbalance.

 - Most farmers battle weeds, markets and weather while juggling finances, family and time.
 It’s not easy and for most it is getting harder.